HarperDB/documentation/docs/reference/defining-schemas.md

 The field names defined the paths and the field types refer to the tables that should be exported.

 If you do not define a schema for a table and create a table through the operations API (without specifying attributes) or studio, such a table will not have a defined schema and will follow the behavior of ["dynamic-schema" table](./dynamic-schema.md), although generally it is best-practice to define schemas for your tables to ensure predictable, consistent structures with data integrity.

+## Field Types
+HarperDB supports the following field types in addition to user defined (object) types:
+* String: String/text
+* Int: Integer
+* Float: Any number
+* ID: String or integer
+* Any: Any primitive, object, or array is allowed